 For someone in the world, it's time to get the camera out.
 Space weather agencies predict a solar storm for today, Monday, September 27: moderate, with the possibility of auroras.

-La National Oceanic and Atmospheric Administration (NOAA) in America and the British Met Office in the UK both predict a geomagnetic storm: it is the result of several solar coronal mass ejections (CME) and solar winds triggered by a "hole" that has opened in the corona of the Sun.
+La National Oceanic and Atmospheric Administration (NOAA) in America and the British Met Office in the UK they both predict a geomagnetic storm: it is the result of several solar coronal mass ejections (CMEs) and solar winds triggered by a "hole" that has opened in the corona of the Sun.

 Impending geomagnetic storm, here are the effects